 Google Drive also has a unique offline feature that allows you to access files even when you don’t have an active internet connection.
 Here’s how to access Google Drive files when you’re not connected to the internet on iOS.

-How to use Google Drive Files or Folders Offline on iPhone and iPad
+How to use Google Drive Files Offline on iPhone and iPad

 If your iOS device is not connected to a Wi-Fi or mobile network, you can still view and edit your files, including: